 So how does this affect prices?

-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are on the right track.
+If this sounds like a case study on supply and demand, then you are right.
 As you can imagine, older air conditioners could more frequently experience leaks and need repairs.
 Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
 Prices have only gone up due to scarcity.

-Remember that in order to purchase R22, you’ll need to be an EPA-certified technician.
-So, the typical homeowner is unable to purchase a cylinder themselves.
-In addition, there are some strict regulations now on how refrigerant should be reclaimed and recycled, which raises the price.
-This fee is passed on to the homeowner as companies are forced to cover the increased overhead connected to R22 repairs.
+Remember that in order to buy R22, you have to be an EPA-certified technician.
+So, the typical homeowner can’t purchase a cylinder themselves.
+Also, there are some firm regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
+This fee is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 So, how does this impact you?